 - If you have friends with landscaping experience and you admire the quality of their work, consider asking for help or making an exchange of time and talent.

 - Perhaps all you need is unskilled help to speed up a big job, like laying sod or spreading mulch.
 In such cases, you can usually hire a few teenagers for several hours to lighten your workload.

 - Hiring labor from established landscaping companies generally comes at a premium price.
 Small local garden centers may be able to refer you to self-employed workers offering labor for a reasonable hourly fee.
 Classified ads in neighborhood weekly flyers can also be a good place to find such workers.

 When you or a landscape professional prepares a landscape plan, consider how your choice of materials will impact the overall cost.
 For instance, will recycled cobblestone, natural stone, pavers or stamped concrete be most cost-effective to build a small patio?
 Choose common native plants that cost much less than unusual hybrids.
 Did you know a native purple coneflower (Echinacea purpurea) for example, will likely be less expensive than named red, orange or pink cultivars?

 Where you purchase your materials will also make a difference.
 And you might be surprised by what you can find for free.
 It's possible to score timbers, stone or pavers from people who are removing an aged building or landscape.
 All you need to supply is the muscle and equipment to haul a heavy load, such as a wheelbarrow.
-Look for items on Craigslist, buy-and-sell groups on social media and even local newspapers.
+Look for items online, through buy-and-sell groups on social media and even local newspapers.
 Some cities and counties have yard waste disposal sites where residents can bring yard waste or pick up compost for soil enrichment and wood chips to use for landscape mulch.